Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Coordinator-based Consensus Protocol

-Processing transactions requires establishing consensus on a unique ordering of incoming requests.
-Consensus protocols use the State Machine Replication (SMR) algorithm \cite{lamport1978time}.
+Processing transactions requires establishing consensus on a unique order of client requests.
+In \sys, transactions are initiated by edge devices (height$-$0) and executed by edge servers in height$-$1 domains. \ifextend Consensus protocols use the State Machine Replication (SMR) algorithm \cite{lamport1978time}.
 The algorithm has to satisfy four main properties \cite{cachin2011introduction}: (1) {\em agreement:} all non-faulty nodes must agree on the same value, (2) {\em Validity (integrity):} a committed value must have been proposed by some (non-faulty) node, (3) {\em Consistency (total order):} all non-faulty nodes commit the same values in the same order, and (4) {\em termination:} eventually every node commits some value.
-The first three properties are known as {\em safety} and termination is known as {\em liveness}.
-As shown by Fischer et al. \cite{fischer1985impossibility}, in an asynchronous system, where nodes can fail, consensus has no solution that is both safe and live.
-Based on that impossibility (FLP) result, in \sys, safety is guaranteed in an asynchronous network that can drop, delay, corrupt, duplicate, or reorder messages.
-However, a synchrony assumption is needed to ensure liveness.
-Transactions of the system are either internal, i.e., access records within a single domain, or cross-domain, i.e., access records across different domains.
-We first present the internal consensus protocol to process internal transactions followed by the cross-domain consensus protocol to process cross-domain transactions.
+The first three properties are known as {\em safety} and termination is known as {\em liveness}. \sys guarantees safety in an asynchronous network, however, a synchrony assumption is required to provide liveness (due to FLP impossibility result\cite{fischer1985impossibility}) \fi Transactions are either internal, i.e., access records within a single domain, or cross-domain, i.e., access records across different height$-$1 domains.